FaezehAHassani/R_exercises/README_visualisation.md

  - proportional dependence by using stacked bar chart or pie chart
  - tree map for hierarchical data
 - sometimes you need to aggregate your data (i.e. check the number of occurrences of different categories)
+- for comparing between two continuous variables, the best choice is scatterplot. you can also make a scatterplot matrix to present multiple comparisons between pair of variables
+- for showing relation between a categorical variable and a continuous variable you can use violin plot for each pair or use faceting for each categorical variable